 Welcome to another entry in the Waste Not feature!

-As I mentioned in previous Waste Not posts, after watching the late Anthony Bourdain’s movie Wasted on a plane ride back from Europe last year, my eyes were opened as to how much food we waste as a nation.
+As I mentioned in previous Waste Not posts, after watching the late Anthony Bourdain’s movie, Wasted, on a plane ride back from Europe last year, my eyes were opened as to how much food we waste as a nation.
 Frankly, it made me pretty uncomfortable.

-I decided to look at vegetable trimmings, clippings and remnants in new ways and began this new feature called Waste Not, intended to deal with food waste in a non-preachy but creative way.
+I decided to look at vegetable trimmings, clippings and remnants in new ways and began this new feature called Waste Not, which intended to deal with food waste in a non-preachy but creative way.

 With Memorial Day and other summer holidays fast approaching, there’s going to be a lot of potato salad being made.
 Many of those potato salad recipes call for celery.
-There’s also a hot new juicing trend that’s all about celery.

 However, what if you just made a ton of spud salad and now you have celery leaves and tops galore but you’re not into juicing?